 Since then, most of the elms have since succumbed to Dutch elm disease, replaced by oaks, among others.
 Today, this quiet corner is home to woodland plants from many parts of the world.

-The Share Border makes an “L” shape.
-Its two long arms run west towards Wave Hill House and south towards the Wild Garden, from a curved arbor, designed by Senior Director of Horticulture Louis Bauer, in the northeast corner of the garden.
+The Shade Border makes an “L” shape.
+Its two long arms run west towards Wave Hill House and south towards the Wild Garden, from a curved arbor, designed by former Senior Director of Horticulture Louis Bauer, in the northeast corner of the garden.

 Springtime along the Shade Border:

 Photos: Ngoc Minh Ngo

 Easily missed in winter, this corner of the garden is a worthy destination three seasons of the year.
 Perhaps more than any other part of the garden, the Shade Border is a study in the art of using light and shade to build a rich plantscape.
 Repeated visits, starting in spring, reward the visitor with a new appreciation for the degree of light a growing thing needs, but also the time of day a plant receives its ration of light, and how long that period is and how partial the light.
 And if it grows in partial shade, what throws the shade?
 It could be the consistent shade provided by evergreens, or by a wall--changing as the sun moves across the sky--or that cast by the bare branches of early spring.

 The foliage coloration of this cultivar is at its most intense in spring; by late summer it will have turned to an olive-green.

 Wild ginger, its flowers diminutive and quite beautiful, makes an attractive ground cover in a shady spot in the garden.